 - Melt coconut oil in a double boiler until slightly melted.

-- I just take my glass mason jar where I am going to store my toothpaste and put it in an inch of water in a pot on low.
-Don’t have to dirty another dish!
+- I just take my glass mason jar (where I store my toothpaste) and put it in an inch of water in a pot on low.

 - Combine all ingredients and mix until the mixture resembles a creamy paste.

-There is an upfront cost to making your own products.
-For example, I have to fork out $6.00 for peppermint essential oil up front.
-But it will last me many (about 12) batches of toothpaste.
+There is an upfront cost making your own products.
+For example, I have to fork out $7.00 for peppermint extract up front.
+But it will last me many (about 6) batches of toothpaste.

 Now the real kicker here is the peace (or should I say price) of mind I gain when making my own toothpaste.
-I can make this will essentially no waste!
+I can make this with essentially no waste!

 So a little about the ingredients.
 I’m not an expert about store bought toothpaste but I do know it is full of chemicals (some are probably are okay but…).
 I know exactly what’s in my toothpaste.
 And it’s easy to make!

-Coconut oil is antibacterial (and coconut oil is a granola guru’s bread and butter as you’ll see) so it helps fight any nasty bacteria.
+Coconut oil is antibacterial so it helps fight any nasty bacteria.
 After I switched to making my own toothpaste I noticed that I had better smelling breath.
 Really!

 Baking soda has amazing whitening properties.
 Even my dental hygienist recommended buying a baking soda based toothpaste.
 I drink copious amounts of tea so my teeth gain stain.
-So, not only does stain looked unpleasant, but it also is sticky which means all those nasty bacteria and plaque stay on your teeth which can lead to cavities.
+Not only does stain looked unpleasant, but its sticky property makes bacteria and plaque stay on your teeth which can lead to cavities.
 The baking soda is gritty which will break down that stain and whiten your teeth at the same time!
 Win, win.

-Pinches of salt you say?
+Why add a pinch of salt you say?
 Adding salt also adds a bit of grit to help break down stain, plaque, and particles.
-Like in baking you add salt to help make it sweeter.
+But like in baking, adding a small amount of salt helps it taste sweeter.
 Same concept?
 Definitely, but only if you don’t add too much.
 You can experiment to see how much you like.
-At one point I added like 2 teaspoons of salt… Yeah, that was a salty batch.
+I’ve definitely added way too much salt before.